bablokb/pi-infoscreen/Readme.md

 boot, it will automatically load chromium in kiosk-mode and show a local web-page in app-mode which in turns cycles through a list of configured web-pages.

-You can modify the autostart-behaviour in `/home/pi/.config/lxsession/LXDE-pi/autostart` and the list of web-pages in `/usr/local/lib/iscreen/web/js/config.js`.
+You can modify the autostart-behavior in `/home/pi/.config/lxsession/LXDE-pi/autostart` and the list of web-pages in `/usr/local/lib/iscreen/web/js/config.js`.

 To make better use of the screen-space it is advisable to install a so called "user-agent-switcher" within chromium from the chrome-webstore.
-Using the switcher chromium can prentend to be running on a small device and some (but not all) webpages will deliver pages more suitable for small screens.
+Using the switcher chromium can prentend to be running on a small device (e.g. an iPhone6) and some (but not all) webpages will deliver pages more suitable for small screens.